kcajheish/algo-study/priority-queue/README.md

         - quick sort is quadratic time(n^2) in worst case
 - Con
     - not stable
         - Memory references to parent and children are not close to each other.
-It may take many sweeps(or rotations) for a disk head to reach all three in physical memory.
-The situation may become worse if cache is disbtributed.
+It may take many reads to reach all three in physical memory.
+The situation may become worse if memory is disbtributed.
 So most people choose merge sort for their stability.